Kristina Grozeva and Petar Valchanov Probe Corruption and Pro-Russia Nostalgia in ‘Black Money for White Nights’

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- Grozeva and Valchanov return to Karlovy Vary Film Festival's competition with 'Black Money for White Nights,' their first competition entry since winning the Crystal Globe in 2019 with 'The Father,' which represented Bulgaria in the Oscar foreign-language race.
+- Grozeva and Valchanov return to Karlovy Vary competition with "Black Money for White Nights," following their 2019 Crystal Globe win for "The Father," which represented Bulgaria in the foreign-language Oscar race.

-- 'Black Money for White Nights' is set in 2022 and follows Marina, a nurse, and Gosha, a railway agent in their late 60s, who spend years collecting small bribes to fund a vacation to Russia to see the fabled White Nights.
+- The film centers on Marina, a nurse, and Gosha, a railway agent in their late 60s who spent years collecting small bribes to fund a dream trip to Russia for the White Nights — until their travel agent vanishes with their money and Russia invades Ukraine.

-- Grozeva said the film examines people whose emotional loyalty to Russia distorts their moral compass — 'even when reality changed dramatically in 2022, these people kept protecting the story they've chosen to believe after the propaganda.'
+- Grozeva said the story examines people whose emotional loyalty to Russia distorts their moral compass: "even when reality changed dramatically in 2022, these people kept protecting the story they've chosen to believe after the propaganda."

-- 'Black Money for White Nights' is produced by Abraxas Film in co-production with Graal Films, Bulgarian National Television, Hellenic Broadcasting Corp.
-(ERT), and the Greek Film Center, with Cercamon handling international sales.
+- Abraxas Film produces in co-production with Graal Films, Bulgarian National Television, Hellenic Broadcasting Corp.
+(ERT), and the Greek Film Center, with support from the Bulgarian National Film Center and Eurimages; Cercamon handles international sales.